HadrienG/taxadb/README.md

     rm -r taxadb

 #### MySQL

+*Due to a problem with Foreign Keys, MySQL support has been put on hold for the time being*

 Creating databases is a very vendor specific task.
 Peewee, as most ORMs, can create tables but not databases.
 In order to use taxadb with MySQL, you'll have to create the database yourself.